wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Under the directory there needs to be a "function" directory with all the R function files, a "source.data" directory with all the omic quantification data and a "database" directory which contains all the database-related files.

-The omic data file include: metagenome.gct, metabolome.txt, transcriptome.txt, sputum_proteome.txt and serum_proteome.txt
+The processed omic data tables include: metagenome.gct, metabolome.txt, transcriptome.txt, sputum_proteome.txt and serum_proteome.txt

 The function and database directories should be directly downloaded from this github.